GluuFederation/cloud-native-edition/pygluu/kubernetes/templates/README.md

             - secretName: tls-certificate
               hosts:
                 - demoexample.gluu.org #CHANGE-THIS to the FQDN used for Gluu

+      config:
+        configmap:
+          lbAddr: "" #CHANGE-THIS to the address received in the previous step axx-109xx52.us-west-2.elb.amazonaws.com
       ```

       Tweak the optional [parameters](#configuration) in `values.yaml` to fit the setup needed.